In a blooming March you bade me farewell

 All that was left to me, is the Yangtze river flowing to the sea

-~ Translated from Li Bai’s “Seeing Off Meng Haoran To Guangling,” a poem written in the Tang dynasty
+~ Translated by Dot, from Li Bai’s “Seeing Off Meng Haoran To Guangling,” a poem written in the Tang dynasty

 (Meng Haoran was Li Bai’s friend, also a great poet in that era.)